xcp-ng/xenopsd-ng/rust/README.md

-Basic POC based on [Wendel's rust binding of libxc](https://github.com/Wenzel/xenctrl-sys) to pause and unpause a domain.
+Basic POC based on [Wendel's rust binding of libxc](https://github.com/Wenzel/xenctrl-sys) and [xenstore](https://github.com/Wenzel/xenstore-sys) to pause and unpause or shutdown a domain.

 # Requirements